One of the hardest things to determine as the leader of a church or pastor is church compensation – what to pay your various staff members.

 Pay Varies Greatly

-So, your church is in a small town that no one even knows exist.
+So, your church is in a small town that no one even knows exists.
 How could you possibly pay the same type of salary as a church in Los Angeles?
 You can’t.

 Average pay is just that – average.
 Before you even look at the average church compensation for different positions, it’s important to understand the factors that go into determining what a staff member should make.